Human Resources Policies

 - Notices of recall to work will be sent out in the reverse order of the layoff — last laid off, first recalled — provided that the employee is qualified to perform the work that is available.

-- A notice of recall will be sent to an employee at his or her last known address at least 10 calendar days prior to the date on which the employee is to report back to work.
+- A notice of recall will be sent to an employee at their last known address at least 10 calendar days prior to the date on which the employee is to report back to work.

-- If an employee does not return to work on the date given in the notice of recall, his or her employment is terminated.
-If rehired at a later date, he or she will be considered as a new employee.
-In any case of a personal emergency which prevents an employee from returning to work on the date given, the employee must contact his or her supervisor prior to the date indicated for return to work and the supervisor will determine if special arrangements can be made.
+- If an employee does not return to work on the date given in the notice of recall, their employment is terminated.
+If rehired at a later date, they will be considered as a new employee.
+In any case of a personal emergency which prevents an employee from returning to work on the date given, the employee must contact their supervisor prior to the date indicated for return to work and the supervisor will determine if special arrangements can be made.

 - Temporary Assignment - if an employee subject to layoff under this section is assigned to another job on a temporary basis, such employee will not be placed on layoff.
 During the period the employee is working in the temporary assignment the following apply: